Publishers must ensure that any of their Publisher Content which includes advertising or promotional Content complies with this Advertising Policy.

 - Self-promotional content (e.g. if you’re an athlete promoting your own merchandise or a coaching clinic, or, if you’re a band directly encouraging people to buy merchandise or tickets to your concerts); and

-- Affiliate marketing – e.g. the Video provides a link to, or discount for, a brand and the Publisher will get commission or other benefit if a viewer uses this.
+- Affiliate marketing – e.g. the Video provides a link to, or discount for, a brand and the Publisher will get a commission or other benefit if a viewer uses this.

 This Advertising Policy applies to all Publisher Content, including Videos, the title of Videos, any description and cover image associated with a Video, Live Chat messages of Publishers and a Publisher’s Channel name(s) and cover images.